aurium/js-game-server/examples/README.md

 # Example Games

-Simple and games to test and learn how to use the game server.
+Simple games to test and learn how to use the game server.